National Advertising Division Finds Certain Boxed Water is Better® Environmental Claims Supported; Recommends Others be Modified or Discontinued

 Job Title: Media Relations

 All BBB National Programs case decision summaries can be found in the case decision library.
 For the full text of NAD, NARB, and CARU decisions, subscribe to the online archive.
+Per NAD/NARB Procedures, this release may not be used for promotional purposes.

 Contact Information